sentinel-hub/custom-scripts/planetary-variables/forest-carbon-monitoring/canopy-cover/index.md

 - **Canopy Cover** quantifies the horizontal area occupied by tree canopies that are > 5m tall.
 - **Lower prediction bound (5th percentile)** of the 90% prediction interval for model predictions at each pixel.
 - **Upper prediction bound (95th percentile)** of the 90% prediction interval for model predictions at each pixel.
-- **Quality Assurance Flags** describing the expected quality of satellite data measurements, and whether any temporal gap-filling was applied.

 ## Description of representative images